codinglead/codinglead.github.io/_posts/2018-12-21-logical-operators-in-javascript.md

 let ex6 = 2 || ""; // return 2
 ```

-<span class="highlight__code">ex1</span> returned false because the first and second expression evaluated to falsy values. <span class="highlight__code">ex2</span> returned true because the first expression evaluated to a truthy value. <span class="highlight__code">ex3</span> returned "Lime" because the first expression evaluated to a truthy value. <span class="highlight__code">ex4</span> returned "Lemon" because the first expression evaluated to a truthy value. <span class="highlight__code">ex5</span> returned false because the first and second expression evaluated to falsy values. <span class="highlight__code">ex6</span> returned 2 because the first expression evaluated to a truthy value.
+<span class="highlight__code">ex1</span> returned false because the first and second expression evaluated to falsy values.

+<span class="highlight__code">ex2</span> returned true because the first expression evaluated to a truthy value.

+<span class="highlight__code">ex3</span> returned "Lime" because the first expression evaluated to a truthy value.

+<span class="highlight__code">ex4</span> returned "Lemon" because the first expression evaluated to a truthy value.

+<span class="highlight__code">ex5</span> returned false because the first and second expression evaluated to falsy values.

+<span class="highlight__code">ex6</span> returned 2 because the first expression evaluated to a truthy value.

 ## how logical NOT works (!)

-If will convert the expression into a boolean if it isn't already a boolean.
-It will convert the value into the boolean value.
+logical NOT will convert the expression into a boolean if it isn't already a boolean.

+<p class="highlight__file-desc">JavaScript</p>

 ```javascript
 let ex1 = !true; // false